MaineDSA/zillow_scraper/README.md

 # Zillow Clone Scraper and Form Auto-Filler

-This Python script scrapes apartment listings from a Zillow clone site and automatically submits the address, price, and link of each listing into a Google Form.
+This Python script scrapes apartment listings from a Zillow clone site and optionally submits the address, price, and link of each listing into a Google Form.
-The responses are stored in a connected Google Spreadsheet for easy tracking.
+The responses can be stored in a connected Google Spreadsheet for easy tracking.

 ## Features